AutoxingTech/axdoc/docs/en/Q&A/howtogetappid.md

 # How to Get appid appSecret

+???+ question "How to Get appid appSecret"
     Need to contact technical support.